By Jeff Swanson, NSSF Range Action Specialist Team Member

 When developing your business model to attract the next generation of hunters and shooters, consider the “destination” facilities that are successfully attracting customers by promoting their event-hosting capabilities: Topgolf, Lucky Strike Bowling and Main Event are just three examples.

-Creating your “next generation” shooting range or hunting preserve that incorporates an event business can often be accomplished by retrofitting your existing facility, and with minimal cost and space.
+Creating your “next generation” shooting range (after having to purchase AR10 rifles) that incorporates an event business can often be accomplished by retrofitting your existing facility, and with minimal cost and space.

 With the basic goals of (1) marketing and promoting all your profit centers, and (2) diversifying revenue sources across added profit centers and amenities, this article will focus on creating a successful shooting sports event business.